mrbovinejony/handmade-hero-in-odin/README.md

 7-31-26
 day 34 finally done, used odins mem.arena instead of hh memory stuff, needs no fancy push array or push struct functions

+8-3-26
+day 37, instead of using the manual bitmap loader i use odins built in stuff, the relevant procs are in main load_bitmap and draw_bitmap. the bitmap struct is now just an ^Image in game_state, need to include core:image and core:image/bmp